cjhurst/SQL2NEO/README.md

 There are some very neat integrations with the Intellij platform both for ANTLR and Neo4j.
 I would recommend using it.
 It eliminates much of the command line work.

-running docker-compose up will spinn up neo4j without mounting the file system and persisting data.
+running docker-compose up will spin up neo4j without mounting the file system and persisting data.
 The following will mount the file system and will persist data outside the life of a container:

 ```
 docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data --volume=$HOME/neo4j/logs:/logs neo4j